hhu-bsinfo/detector/README.md

 A small library, which can be used to read the performance counters of all Infiniband devices in a network.

 This project uses the libibmad- and libibnetdisc-libraries to automatically discover all Infiniband devices in a network and read their performance counters.
+It can also operate in a compatibility mode in which IbPerfLib doesn't require root privileges by using the filesystem to read the performance counters.
+However, it will only detect local infiniband devices in this mode.

+It is also possible, to read the diagnostic performance counters of local infiniband devices.

 # Build instructions